omidshy/aMD/README.md

 # Python codes for MD simulation analysis

-This is the repository for a set of programs to calculate physical properties from molecular dynamics (MD) simulation developed by Omid Shayestehpour.
+This is the repository for a set of programs to calculate physical properties from molecular dynamics (MD) simulation.

 ## visco.py

-It calculates the viscosity from the pressure fluctuations data from an MD simulation using the Einstein and Green-Kubo expressions.
+Calculates the viscosity from the pressure fluctuations data from an NVT MD simulation using the Einstein and Green-Kubo expressions.
-The viscosity is computed from the integral of the elements of the pressure tensor (or their autocorrelation function).
+The viscosity is computed from the integral of the elements of the pressure tensor or their autocorrelation function.

-Usage: `python visco.py`
+Usage: `python visco.py -h`

 An example data file 'press.data' is available in example directory.
-The required parameters of the MD simulation can be found in 'md.param' file.
+The required values to run the example can be found in 'md.param' file.